 Instructions

-- In a bowl, combine warm chickpeas with some of their brine (I generally add 3-4 tablespoons of brine to 1 ½ cups of chickpeas) and all the spices and salt.
-Top with olive (you can mix it through too) and serve warm with an additional sprinkle of cumin.½ teaspoon Cumin, ½ teaspoon Salt, ¼ teaspoon Sweet paprika, ¼ teaspoon Red hot chili, 1 tablespoon Olive oil
+- In a mixing bowl, combine the hot chickpeas, reserved cooking water, all the spices, and salt.
+Drizzle with extra virgin olive oil, mixing it through if desired.
+Adjust the ingredients to taste.
+Serve balila warm with an additional sprinkle of cumin.½ teaspoon Cumin, ½ teaspoon Salt, ¼ teaspoon Sweet paprika, ¼ teaspoon Red hot chili, 1 tablespoon Olive oil

 Video